cthoyt/cthoyt.github.io/_posts/2020/2020-04-28-history-of-bel.md

 [_Oxford Database_](https://academic.oup.com/database/article/doi/10.1093/database/bav057/2433190).
 Here is another case where I omitted several other papers following the BioCreative challenge, as none of the other solutions were accessible.
-This is very, very sad in my opinon.
+This is very, very sad in my opinion.

 **November 9th, 2015** [Afroza Khanam Irin](https://dblp.org/pid/170/4305.html)
 (Fraunhofer) publishes